Are You Walking on Eggshells? Signs of Emotional Manipulation in Relationships

 5. You blame yourself, even when you know it’s not your fault.

-6. You feel drained after interactions.
+6. You feel emotionally drained after interactions.

-7. You’ve stopped being yourself.
+7. You’ve stopped being fully yourself.

 Why It’s So Hard to See What’s Happening

-Here’s why it’s so easy to miss the signs:
+Here’s why it’s easy to miss:

-1. The changes are gradual.
+• The changes are gradual.

-2. You want to believe the best.
+• You want to believe the best.

-3. You’ve been taught to keep the peace.
+• You were taught to keep the peace.

 How Emotional Manipulation Affects Your Mental Health